marl/jams/docs/jams_structure.rst

         * ``value`` : actual annotation (e.g., chord, segment label)
         * ``confidence`` : certainty of the annotation
     * ``annotation_metadata`` : see Annotation_Metadata_; and
-    * ``sandbox`` : additional un-structured storage space for this annotation.
+    * ``sandbox`` : additional unstructured storage space for this annotation.

 The permissible contents of the ``value`` and ``confidence`` fields are defined by the ``namespace``.

 Annotation_Metadata
 ~~~~~~~~~~~~~~~~~~~
-The metadata associated with each annotation describes the process by which the annotation was generated.
+The meta-data associated with each annotation describes the process by which the annotation was generated.
 The ``annotation_metadata`` property has the following fields:

     * ``corpus``: a string describing a corpus to which this annotation belongs;